simonmichael/hledger/bin/README.md

 except possibly hledger-ui and hledger-web, which can be nice to have at the start.

-## Complementary scripts
+## Related scripts

-These scripts don't use hledger directly, but might be useful to hledger users.
+Here are some scripts which don't use hledger directly, but might be useful to hledger users.
-(See also [plaintextaccounting.org](https://plaintextaccounting.org) for a longer list of PTA tools.)
+(For more, see also: [plaintextaccounting.org > Software](https://plaintextaccounting.org#software)).

 ### hledger-pricehist